What is Days Inventory Outstanding (DIO)?

 A low days inventory outstanding indicates that a company is able to more quickly turn its inventory into sales.
 Therefore, a low DIO translates to an efficient business in terms of inventory management and sales performance.

-In financial analysis, it is important to not compare DIO across industries.
-The DIO varies greatly according to the industry.
-For example, companies in the food industry generally have a DIO of 6 while companies operating in the steel industry have an average DIO of 50.
-Therefore, comparing DIO between companies in the same industry offers greater insight than comparing DIO between companies in different industries.
+In financial analysis, it is important to compare DIO with the DIO of similar companies within the same industry.
+For example, companies in the food industry generally have a DIO of around 6, while companies operating in the steel industry have an average DIO of 50.
+Therefore, comparing DIO between companies in the same industry offers a much better, more accurate and fair, basis for comparison.

 The Importance of Days Inventory Outstanding

-- DIO is a measure of inventory management effectiveness and is used by management to determine how long the company’s stock of inventory will last.
+- DIO is a measure of inventory management effectiveness and is used by management to determine how long the company’s stock of inventory typically lasts – how long it takes to convert existing inventory to sales/cash.

 - DIO shows the liquidity of inventory.
-A short DIO means inventory is converted to cash quicker while a high DIO shows poor inventory liquidity.
+A short DIO means inventory is converted to cash more quickly while a high DIO shows poor inventory liquidity.

 - DIO should never be compared across industries, as the DIO varies greatly between different industries.